Bluehost Review: Is It the Best Host for Your Site? | 2023

 Other Bluehost Features

 Seamless WordPress integration is Bluehost’s most impressive feature, but definitely not its only feature.
+Though Bluehost only scores 3.3 and 3.8 out of 5 for shared and VPS features, respectively, its dedicated and WordPress hosting plans have excellent features, both scoring 4.4 out of 5.
 We’ve compiled the rest of Bluehost’s best offerings below:

 |Website builder||There's a drag-and-drop site builder for those who have an idea of what they want to create, but don't have sharp enough HTML and CSS skills.|